olaysco/portfolio/posts/2020-08-04-vue-techniques-to-save-developement-time.md

 <BaseInput @focus="handleFocus" />
 ```

-now we can pass as many events as we want to the Base Input and the events would be binded to the root input element.
+now we can pass as many events as we want to the Base Input and the events would be bind to the root input element.

 5. **Dynamic attrributes**: <br>
    In Vue attributes declared on an element if not declared as a prop is automatically inherited by the root element of the component, so let's say we have this